Nurses and other health professionals must be aware of the risk of high blood pressure in patients with chronic pain, ...

-Chronic pain in adults may increase their risk of high blood pressure, and the location and extent of pain and if they also ...
+Chronic pain in adults may increase their risk of high blood pressure, and the location and extent of pain and if they also had depression were contributing factors, according to new research ...

 Though chest pain is the symptom most commonly associated with cardiovascular issues, there are a range of atypical symptoms that may indicate something is wrong with the heart.
 High blood pressure, ...